elva-labs/braincells/docs/serverless-challenges/event-driven/claim-check.md

 :answers="['A security token', 'A compression algorithm', 'A reference or pointer to the stored data', 'A data validation checksum']"
 :correctAnswer="2"
 :answerInfo="[
- 'While it can be secured, a claim check is not primarily a security token.', 'The pattern doesn\'t involve compression.', 'Correct!
+  'A claim check is not primarily a security token.', 'The pattern doesn\'t involve compression.', 'Correct!
 The claim check serves as a reference to the larger data set stored separately.', 'While it might include a checksum, that\'s not the primary purpose of a claim check.'
  ]"
 />